Back

 The second step is to declare the association, either by post to the prefecture or online.
 This formality provides an official receipt and triggers publication of the creation in the Journal Officiel.

-Why open an association bank account?
+Why open a bank account?

 Procedure for opening a bank account for your association